rezervemoney/gitbooks/mechanics-rzr/raising-debt-and-acquiring-eth/the-bank-run-risk/README.md

 Essentially, Rezerve is a protocol that is leveraged long on ETH with its own internal leverage design that allows it to maintain exposure to ETH while minimizing the effects of short-term volatility and liquidation risks.
 However, the most critical factor that determines the solvency of the protocol is the possibility of a [“Bank run.”](https://en.wikipedia.org/wiki/Bank_run)

 If at any point the total USD value of ETH held as collateral drops below the total outstanding debt of the protocol, it becomes under-collateralized.
-This can occur due to sharp declines in ETH price, cascading sell pressure on $RZR (which is paired with ETH liquidity), or sudden lender withdrawals.&#x20;
+This can occur due to sharp declines in ETH price, cascading sell pressure on $RZR (which is paired with ETH liquidity), or sudden lender withdrawals.

 If lenders believe their funds could face losses, they may rush to withdraw simultaneously—causing a self-reinforcing liquidity crisis known as a bank run.